MatteoPrampolini/briisaola/README.md

 # briiscola
-Command line BRSAR editor for Wii games
+Command line BRSAR editor for Wii games.

+No working release yet, this is a brand new project.